awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Private IP address subset: "The values for condition key aws:SourceIp include a mix of private and public IP addresses.
+Private IP address subset: The values for condition key aws:SourceIp include a mix of private and public IP addresses.
 The private addresses will not have the desired effect. aws:SourceIp works only for public IP address ranges.
-To define permissions for private IP ranges
+To define permissions for private IP ranges, use aws:VpcSourceIp.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": ""The values for condition key aws:SourceIp include a mix of private and public IP addresses.
+"findingDetails": "The values for condition key aws:SourceIp include a mix of private and public IP addresses.
 The private addresses will not have the desired effect. aws:SourceIp works only for public IP address ranges.
-To define permissions for private IP ranges"
+To define permissions for private IP ranges, use aws:VpcSourceIp."
 ```

 **Resolving the suggestion**